kklamberty/3601-lab1_HTML-CSS/LABTASKS.md

 Please read carefully the list of technical requirements below and follow it precisely.

-- Your page must be viewable using the three different **external CSS files** included in your repository (one will be an example and you will alter the other two).
+- Your page must be viewable using the two different **external CSS files** included in your repository (one will be an example and you will alter the other one).
 - Your **CSS must validate** using a [CSS validator](https://jigsaw.w3.org/css-validator/), except perhaps warnings about features not supported in all browsers.
   - Pro tip: Some newer CSS features are not widely supported.
 If a CSS feature you use